srbdev/jsdb/README.md

 # Installation

 ### Prerequisites
 [Node](https://nodejs.org/en/) needs to be installed.
 Note that the code base is written in ECMAScript 6 and runs using [Babel](http://babeljs.io/).
-Though included in [package.json](https://github.com/srbdev/jsdb/blob/master/package.json), Babel can be installed globally via the command:

-    $ npm install -g babel

-[Mocha](http://mochajs.org/) needs to be installed globally as well for the tests to work out of the box:

-    $ npm install -g mocha
+JSDB also uses [Mocha](http://mochajs.org/) for its testing framework and [Chai](http://chaijs.com/) as its assertion library.

 ### Install
 Follow these steps to install and run JSDB: